 Played in every round of the 2017 6 Nations Championship.
 In March 2017, he was shortlisted for the EPCR European Player of the Year 2017.

 In May 2017, Ringrose was named as the Nevin Spence Young Player of the Year award after cementing himself in the Ireland midfield and impressing with Leinster.

-Ringrose was named in the Ireland squad for the November tests, and with 20 Ireland appearances in May 2019 he was named in the RWC Training Squad, finishing the tournament with 28 appearances.
+Ringrose was then named in the Ireland squad for the November tests, and with 20 Ireland appearances in May 2019 he was named in the RWC Training Squad, finishing the tournament with 28 appearances.

 As of November 2019, Ringrose has represented Leinster 65 times and has scored 80 points.

-Ahead of the 2019 Champions Cup, he has had 24 appearances in the tournament, scoring 5 tries and 25 points.
+Ahead of the 2019 Champions Cup, he had 24 appearances in the tournament, scoring 5 tries and 25 points.

 |2015 - present|

 |2014 - 2015|